sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 ## Conclusion
 <!--
-Some ideas about solutions of the problems.
+Some ideas about solutions to the problems.

 Visual dictionary.

 We are left with an important question: Do we need something like ImageNet, but designed to avoid the issues prevalent today?
 Should it serve as a dataset for both training and testing?
 Alternatively, given the modern shift toward vision-language models and the abundance of massive unsupervised datasets, should it instead take the form of a "visual dictionary"?
 Such a dictionary could aim to capture the diversity of the world, serving primarily as a comprehensive and robust evaluation benchmark.

-Mech. turk x expert. - should images be labeled as understood by non-expert, or general public?
+Mechanical Turk x expert. - should images be labeled as understood by non-experts, or general public?

 Should the task involve a group of experts dedicating many hours to performing annotations?
 Or could it be managed by a team of minimally trained annotators, improving on the approach initially used with MTurkers?
 This would help reduce the overall cost of the process.